Dubrava Prison massacre: Background

 Dubrava prison was Kosovo's largest detention facility.
-Located a few miles east of Istok in north-western Kosovo (Dukagjini region), near the border with Montenegro, the prison had three pavilions with a capacity of more than 1,000.
+Located a few miles east of Istog in north-western Kosovo (Dukagjini region), near the border with Montenegro, the prison had three pavilions with a capacity of more than 1,000.
 The inmates were suspected KLA guerrillas and common criminals.
 As with all of Kosovo's detention facilities, credible reports of torture and abuse emanated from Dubrava prison throughout 1998 and early 1999.

 Defense lawyers reported restricted access to their clients in Dubrava, and the Kosovo Verification Mission was never allowed access to the prison.
 There were many complaints of torture and beatings from people held in the prison, with injuries ranging from broken bones to permanent kidney failure.
 It is believed that at least four or five men died as a result of beatings sustained while they were detained at the prison between October 1998 and March 1999.
 One witness told Human Rights Watch that prison guards beat the prisoners every day once the NATO bombing began.

-One former prisoner transferred to Dubrava on April 30 said that approximately 165 ethnic Albanians from Gjakova were brought in a short time after he had arrived.
-This was confirmed during the April–May 2000 trial in Niš of 143 Albanians arrested in Gjakova in May 1999, who testified that they had been transferred from Gjakova to prisons in Peć, Lipljan, and Dubrava.
+One former prisoner transferred to Dubrava on 30 April said that approximately 165 ethnic Albanians from Gjakova were brought in a short time after he had arrived.
+This was confirmed during the April–May 2000 trial in Niš of 143 Albanians arrested in Gjakova in May 1999, who testified that they had been transferred from Gjakova to prisons in Peja, Lipjan, and Dubrava.

 Among the ethnic Albanians in Dubrava was one of Kosovo's most prominent political prisoners, Ukshin Hoti, who was finishing the last year of a five-year sentence.
 Three witnesses said that Hoti was released from Dubrava on 16 May because his sentence expired.
 His current whereabouts, however, are unknown, and many former prisoners and human rights activists believe that he is dead.

 Witnesses before the International Criminal Tribunal for the former Yugoslavia (ICTY) have testified that Yugoslav army tanks and anti-aircraft guns had been placed around the jail, which in April were hit by NATO aircraft.
 Some former prisoners claim that they saw anti-aircraft fire coming from near the prison during the nearby NATO bombing.

 NATO bombings

 NATO bombed what it claimed to be Yugoslav Army and Serbian police forces near the prison at 1:15 p.m. on 19 May, killing four and wounding two civilians.
 The prisoners spent the next two nights sleeping outside, but within the walls of the prison.
 On 21 May, prison guards ordered the prisoners to line up in the courtyard.
 However, the process was interrupted when NATO planes flew over.

 The next day, Tanjug (the state news agency for FR Yugoslavia) reported that nineteen prisoners and guards had been killed and more than ten were wounded.
 The victims of the bombings, at least 23, were KLA members.
-The Yugoslav government claimed 85 civilian deaths, while HRW determined ca. 18 deaths.
+The Yugoslav government claimed 85 civilian deaths, while Human Rights Watch determined ca. 18 deaths.
 Another source stated that 95 were killed and 196 injured.